-Employees may work during their short work break from their C/A basis appointment either teaching (Summer Session) or performing research/administrative (Summer Service) during the summer months.
+Employees may work during their short work break from their C- or A-Basis appointment to teach (Summer Session) or perform research/administrative tasks (Summer Service) during the summer months.
 These summer jobs are separate positions.

 - For the summer job, create a new Position or modify an existing Position from last summer.

-If you are using a Position from last summer, review the Position data and existing funding for accuracy before hiring the employee.
+- If you are using a Position from last summer, review the Position data and existing funding for accuracy before hiring the employee.

-- Summer positions are short term positions with an 02A Continuity and a Pay Basis of either Summer Session (Teaching) or Summer Service (Research/Administrative).
+- Summer positions are short-term positions with an 02A Continuity and a Pay Basis of either Summer Session (Teaching) or Summer Service (Research/Administrative).

-If it's possible to determine the FTE, create or rehire the summer Position with the correct FTE percent, if not use 0.01 Standard Hours (0.00025 FTE) and pay with a lump sum in Additional Pay.
+- If it's possible to determine the FTE, create or rehire the summer Position with the correct FTE percent; if not, use 0.01 Standard Hours (0.00025 FTE) and pay with a lump sum in Additional Pay.

 - If you are using a terminated Employment Record from last summer, Rehire into the Employment Record # from the previous year even if you are creating a new Position.

-If there are multiple jobs in the summer that have effective dates that overlap each other, create separate Employment Records for each job.
+- If there are multiple jobs in the summer that have effective dates that overlap each other, create separate Employment Records for each job.
 If effective dates do not overlap, use the same Employment Record to transfer from job to job.

-For budgeting purposes, the Teaching (Summer Session) Position is paid in the Fiscal Year earned, but reported entirely in the new Fiscal Year.
+- For budgeting purposes, the Teaching (Summer Session) position is paid in the Fiscal Year earned, but reported entirely in the new Fiscal Year.

-Wisconsin Retirement System (WRS) earnings are accumulated on the Summer Session or Summer Service positions.
+- Wisconsin Retirement System (WRS) earnings are accumulated on the Summer Session or Summer Service positions.

 Critical Timing for hiring a New Fall C-Basis (First Time Hire) early for Summer Session/Service

-Then place the Academic Year job on a Short Work Break with the same Effective Date as the Hire, with a Sequenced Row = 1.
-The Summer Jobs may be added and hired as Empl Records 1, 2, etc.
+- Then, place the Academic Year job on a Short Work Break with the same Effective Date as the Hire, with a Sequenced Row = 1.
+The summer jobs may be added and hired as Empl Records 1, 2, etc.

-- If the Academic Year job was entered before the Summer start date was known, open a WiscIT, ASAP, to request the Start Date of the Fall job be changed to the same Start Date as the Summer job.
-Insurance deductions do NOT take from the Summer Session/Summer Service Jobs.
+- If the Academic Year job was entered before the summer start date was known, open a WiscIT ASAP to request the Start Date of the Fall job be changed to the same Start Date as the summer job.
+Insurance deductions do NOT take from the Summer Session/Summer Service jobs.